 Montana is a semi-arid region.
 Thus, the availability and quality of water are critical for the health of the state’s communities and ecosystems.
 The amount of precipitation varies widely across the state, with elevation, topography, and distance from the Pacific Ocean determining the timing and form of precipitation received.
 Generally, the western part of the state receives the highest levels of precipitation (average of 22-30 inches), and more of it falls in the form of winter and early-spring snow from Pacific storms.
 The eastern part of the state receives only half the level of precipitation (average of 12-14 inches), with moisture sources coming from a combination of Pacific storms in winter and convective storms from the subtropical Pacific and Gulf of Mexico in spring and summer.
 These convective storms are associated with hail, lightning, and sometimes tornados in eastern and central Montana.

 Annual precipitation levels have not changed significantly since 1950, although there is considerable variability in the amount received each year.
 In general, since 1950 northwestern Montana has become slightly drier in winter, while eastern Montana has become slightly wetter in spring.
-The year-to-year variation reflects the influence of topography on individual storm tracks, as well as large-scale climate conditions that vary interannually (e.g., ENSO) and can set up persistent weather patterns.
+The year-to-year variation reflects the influence of topography on individual storm tracks, as well as large-scale climate patterns that vary interannually (e.g., ENSO) and can set up persistent weather conditions.
 In the winter of 2017-2018, Montana’s weather was influenced by a persistent La Niña pattern in the tropical Pacific.
-Prevailing winds directed Pacific storms to our region, resulting in record snow accumulation in Montana while leaving the southwestern US in relative drought.
-Places in central and eastern Montana received from 150 to over 200 percent of normal precipitation (Figure 2-3).
+Prevailing upper-level winds directed Pacific storms to our region, resulting in record snow accumulation in Montana while leaving the southwestern US in relative drought.
+Places in western and central Montana received from 111 to over 152 percent of normal snow pack, as measured by April 1 snow water equivalent (Figure 2-3).